jacc-cyc/file-sharing-dapp/README.md

 - **Provide a file-sharing platform without middle-man involved**
 - **Improve data privacy and security with blockchain and InterPlanetary File System (IPFS)**
 - **Ensure user file ownership with Non-Fungible Token (NFT)**
+- **Reward user who are willing to share their file publicly with our platform token "FILO"**

 It offers two ways of file-sharing:
 - **Personal Sharing**: Share your unique IPFS file link to someone